Language-Research-Technology/ldaca-website/content/news/posts/SlangSurvey/index.md

 The thirteen prompts mainly cover meanings with an affective component.
 Some of these prompts could be seen as referring to things or ideas which are seen as stereotypically Australian (e.g. the two alcohol-related items).
-This was a deliberate choice as we might expect that a strong association with Australianness might correlate with language which is also seen as distinctively Australian.
+This was a deliberate choice as we might expect that a strong association with Australianness would correlate with language which is also seen as distinctively Australian.
 As noted previously, prompt 13 and the final open question included an additional response category for the meaning of the expression.
 The responses for prompt 13 are of course much less cohesive than responses for the other prompts, but in the survey design process we were unable to decide on one specific body part which we thought would elicit characteristically Australian expressions (and we didn’t want to be indelicate!).